ui5-community/ui5-ecosystem-showcase/CONTRIBUTING.md

 - A [Long-Term Support version](https://nodejs.org/en/about/releases/) of Node.js
 - (optional) [commitizen](https://github.com/commitizen/cz-cli#installing-the-command-line-tool) for managing commit messages.

+### Branches

+The development branch is the `main` branch.
+It only supports tooling extensions for UI5 Tooling **V3**.
+The tooling extensions which also support the older versions of the UI5 Tooling can be found in the [**V2** branch](https://github.com/ui5-community/ui5-ecosystem-showcase/tree/v2).

 ### Initial Setup

 The initial setup is trivial: